MicrosoftDocs/learn/learn-pr/azure/plan-deploy-azure-arc-enabled-servers/includes/4-planning-for-secure-configuration.md

 - NIST SP 800-53 Rev. 5
 - UK OFFICIAL and UK NHS

-Before deploying Arc-enabled servers to a resource group, you can systemically define and assign Azure Policies with their respective remediation tasks at the resource group, subscription, or management group level, to ensure that auditing and compliance guardrails are in place from Day 0.
+Before deploying Azure Arc-enabled servers to a resource group, you can systemically define and assign Azure Policies with their respective remediation tasks at the resource group, subscription, or management group level, to ensure that auditing and compliance guardrails are in place.

 ## Secure Networking with Private Link

-Beyond public endpoint, two other secure networking options for Arc-enabled Servers are Proxy Server and Azure Private Link.
+Beyond public endpoint, two other secure networking options for Azure Arc-enabled servers are Proxy Server and Azure Private Link.

 If your machine is communicating through a proxy server to connect to the internet, you can specify the proxy server IP address or the name and port number that the machine will use to communicate with the proxy server.
 This specification can be made directly in Azure Portal when generating a script for onboarding multiple machines to Arc.